Darren Greatbatch, Specialist Advisory Manager, Amenity & Invasive Weeds, at Environment Controls.

 Last reviewed on .

-General Identification of Horsetail
+General Identification of Field horsetail

 - Horsetail has jointed, hollow stems with vertical ridges, and in most species, the stems are rough to the touch.